Selbyville in Sussex County, Delaware — The American Northeast (Mid-Atlantic)

 Other nearby markers.
 At least 8 other markers are within 7 miles of this marker, measured as the crow flies.
 Home of John G. Townsend, Jr. (about 800 feet away, measured in a direct line); John McCabe (approx. 0.4 miles away); Frankford United Methodist Church (approx. 4.1 miles away); St. Martin's Church (approx. 4.7 miles away in Maryland); Old Sound Methodist Church (approx. 4.8 miles away); Antioch Camp Meeting (approx. 5 miles away); Dagsboro (approx. 6.2 miles away); Prince George's Chapel (approx. 6.2 miles away).
 Touch for a list and map of all markers in Selbyville.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on November 12, 2010, by Mike Stroud of Bluffton, South Carolina.
-This page has been viewed 476 times since then and 19 times this year.
+It was originally submitted on November 12, 2010, by Mike Stroud of Bluffton, South Carolina.
+This page has been viewed 504 times since then and 7 times this year.
 Photos: 1, 2, 3, 4, 5. submitted on November 13, 2010, by Mike Stroud of Bluffton, South Carolina.